-There are a lot of hotels and apartments here and it can be a convenient place to stay for beach access.
+There are a lot of hotels and apartments along this Port Dickson beach, Teluk Kemang is a convenient place to stay for beach access.
 There are many facilities including multiple car parks, paths, toilets, showers, change rooms, prayer rooms, shops, food stalls and restaurants.
 There is also a large square with activities.

 There are many water sports and this can mean its harder to swim in the sea and the area can be loud.
-You can also rent a gazebo.
-It gets crowded on weekends and holiday periods.
+You can also rent a gazebo if you’re wanting some shelter or somewhere for a picnic at Port Dickson.
+It does however get crowded on weekends and holiday periods.

 The sand can be an orange colour and the sea can become rough.
 There are often kids activities set up like pony riding and bouncy castles at busy times.

-My wife visited on a weekday when the beach was relatively dead.
-However, there was still a lot on the beach.
-She found the attention from the males selling water activities uncomfortable and would not visit alone at a non-busy time again.
+I visited on a weekday when the beach was relatively dead.
+However, there was still a lot going on on the beach.
+I found the attention from the males selling water activities uncomfortable and would not visit alone at a non-busy time again.

-For easy access to Teluk Kemang, stay at Ancasa Residences where there are roomy apartments and a large pool.
+For easy access to this public beach, Port Dickson offers, stay at Ancasa Residences where there are roomy apartments and a large pool.

 Pantai Cahaya Negeri

-Pantai Cahaya Negeri or Cahaya Negeri Beach is maybe Port Dickson’s best beach.
+Pantai Cahaya Negeri or Cahaya Negeri Beach, Port Dickson is maybe Port Dickson’s best beach.
 It has a great expanse of beautiful white sand and the water is clean.
 This does mean the beach gets crowded at holiday periods.

 There is a recreational park and a cool bridge (called “Lovers Bridge”) over the water which takes you to a mangrove island (pictured above).
 This is a great place to take some awesome holiday snaps and just enjoy walking around.

-There are toilets and many picnic tables in a nice park area next to the bridge.
-There is a lack of other facilities.
+There are toilets and many picnic tables in a nice park area next to the bridge making it a great Port Dickson beach Malaysia offers for a picnic.
+There is however a lack of other facilities.
 You can eat in a food court opposite Bayu Beach Resort or keep walking up to nearby Pantai Saujana.